mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

     |> List.head
     |> (fun x -> x.Product)
 ```

-The first line of all my function definitions shows the function type.
-It's a mapping from untyped
-wish item written by a child to the list of matches (zero, one, or many matches).

 Provided the picked `gift`, the reservation is simply `{ Kid = wishlist.Kid; Product = gift }`,
 not worth of a separate action.